JoeBuildsStuff/text-editor/src/components/tiptap/README.md

 ### **Common Issues**

 #### **Files Not Uploading**
-- Check Supabase bucket permissions
-- Verify RLS policies are configured
+- Ensure `server/uploads/` exists and is writable by the Next.js server
 - Check file type is in `allowedMimeTypes`
 - Verify file size is under `maxFileSize`

 #### **Files Not Displaying**
 - Check browser console for API errors
-- Verify file exists in storage bucket
+- Verify the relative file path is correct and still present under `server/uploads/{userId}`
 - Check user authentication
 - Verify file ownership